leopoldjoy/react-ethereum-dapp-example/README.md

 For more info on Parity and how it works please read the [wiki](https://github.com/paritytech/parity/wiki).

+#### contractAddresses.js

+The `/contractAddresses.js` file simply contains the current deployment addresses of the dapp's smart-contracts.

 #### loadContractABI API

 The `loadContractABI` API is used to get the Application Binary Interface (ABI) for the smart-contracts from their JSON files.
 It runs on the server-side of the app as it's easier to access the file-system that way.